itdxer/neupy/site/2016/12/17/hyperparameter_optimization_for_neural_networks.rst

     :align: center
     :alt: Expected improvement for TPE

 In the example, I've used t-distributions, but in TPE distribution models using `parzen-window density estimators <https://www.cs.utah.edu/~suyash/Dissertation_html/node11.html>`_.
-The main idea is that each sample defines gaussian distribution with defined mean (value of the hyperparameter) and specified standard deviation.
+The main idea is that each sample defines gaussian distribution with specified mean (value of the hyperparameter) and standard deviation.
 Then all these points stacks together and normalized to assure that output is Probability Density Function (PDF).
 That's why `Parzen estimators` appears in the name of the algorithm.

 .. figure:: images/parzen-estimators.png
     :width: 100%